pluggdapps/tayra/README.rst

   functions
 - template inheritance for re-usable web-layouts.
 - extensible filter blocks.
+- expression substitution can be extended by plugins to interpret different types of expression.
 - unique ability to create template plugins, distribute them as separate package.
-- easy to debug. when used with pluggdapps' ``CatchAndDebug`` pugin, exception tracebacks are tweaked to directly point to the correct line in the template.
+- easy to debug. when used with pluggdapps' ``CatchAndDebug`` plugin, exception tracebacks are tweaked to directly point to faulting line in the template.
 - pluggable tag handlers for custom tag elements.
 - compiles down to optimal python code and optionally memcached.
 Also possible